transdigiware/Crisis-Center/README.md

 # Crisis-Center
 Includes the entire project in handling disasters so that it is hoped that the disaster management process can be arranged in a maximum way.
-By opening a page that can be accessed globally, like as in general custom etc WWWdotDOMAINdotcom
+By opening a page that can be accessed globally, like as in general custom example WWWdotDOMAINdotcom, etc.

 ## Media Info
 Media Info is built as a source of information about Media that contains public domain-based web addresses that can be accessed based on Big  data that can be used in an emergency, we package the making in [toolchain](https://cloud.ibm.com/devops/toolchains/202bc213-7a11-41dd-b8e3-d5e2c1a72d3f?env_id=ibm%3Ayp%3Ajp-tok)